kurapica/PLoop/README.md

 Inheritance
 ----

 The inheritance system is the most important system in an oop system.
-In the Loop, it make the classes can gain the object methods, properties, events, metamethods settings from its superclass.
+In the PLoop, it make the classes can gain the object methods(not class methods), properties, events, meta-methods and constructor settings from its superclass.

 The format is